BirthdayResearch/StateRelayer/README.md

 npx hardhat compile
 ```

+Copy file scripts/utils/generateEncodedData.ts from main onto this branch and then
-Generate encoded data by executing this command line:
+generate encoded data by executing this command line:

 npx ts-node scripts/utils/generateEncodedData